• Skip to primary navigation

 Venison Shank Glazed with Birch Syrup and Nocino

-Slow cooked venison shanks marinated in birch syrup and black walnut liquor
+Slow cooked venison shanks marinated in birch syrup, then braised and glazed with its juices.

 Course: Main Course